sjhloco/nornir_validate/README.md

 - **desired_state template:** A jinja template (default *desired_state.j2*) that is rendered using the input variables to create the desired state of the device
 - **actual_state python logic:** A python method (*actual_state.py*) that creates a data structure from the device command output that can be used as a comparison against the actual state

-All of these will require building to fit the needs of your environment, these are explained in more detail in the later sections
+All of these will require building to fit the needs of your environment, these are explained in more detail in the later sections.

-## Run

 *nornir_validate* can be run independently as a standalone script or imported into an existing script and use that scripts Nornir inventory.